AlexeyPon/CPD_Lab2_Calculator/README.md

 Description: Simple calculator for Lab №2 of CPD course

-Used tech: Fress Pascal, Lazarus IDE
+Used tech: Free Pascal, Lazarus IDE

-How to build: CalculatorLazarus.exe works cross-platform
+How to build: CalculatorLazarus app is already compiled, just select the correct one you need